rcalandrelli/HiCtool/tutorial/data-preprocessing.md

 - ``-q``: to filter mapped reads with MAPQ smaller than this threshold.
 - ``-g``: Bowtie2 genome indexes.
 Only the filename should be passed here without extension, in this case ``index``.
 - ``-p``: the number of parallel threads (processors) to use for alignment and preprocessing.
 The more the fastest the process.
 - ``-c``: chunk size.
 If your data are very big, you may encounter a memory error when the fastq files are loaded for pre-truncated and downstream when the paired reads between the two mapped files are selected.
-Thus, you may use this parameter in order to split the two fastq files into several temporary files with ``-c`` lines each (this means all the lines, i.e. 4 lines per each read), that are pre-truncated separately.
+Thus, you it is **suggested always to use this parameter** in order to split the two fastq files into several temporary files with ``-c`` lines each (this means all the lines, i.e. 4 lines per each read), that are pre-truncated separately.
 The temporary files will be processed with multiple threads if you set ``-p`` greater than 1.
 Therefore, setting ``-c`` may help to speed up the pre-truncation process.
 In addition, setting ``-c`` lets the program work with smaller temporary files at the pairing step as well to generate the output bam files.

 The structure of the output directory is the following:
 ```unix